Nexmo/nexmo-developer/_tutorials/en/client-sdk/create-application.md

 # Create your Nexmo application

 You now need to create a Nexmo [Application](/conversation/concepts/application).
-In this step you create an application ccapable of handling both in-app Voice and in-app Messaging use cases.
+In this step you create an application capable of handling both in-app Voice and in-app Messaging use cases.

 **1.** Create your project directory if you've not already done so.